 - Fulfills you

-- Notably, it leads you to be in the zone or a flow state – which is a mental state that keeps you fully involved and feels with joy so that you are completely absorbed in the activity.
+- Notably, it leads you to be in the zone or a flow state – a mental state that keeps you fully involved and feels with joy so that you are entirely absorbed in the activity.

 Featured image by Bruno Birkhofer Photography